88-degrees/Book-of-Changes/appendix02s1.md

 who has made many returns,' there will be no error through (his aiming after righteousness).

-4. 'He moves right in the centre (among those represented by the other divided lines), and yet returns alone:'--his object is to pursue the (proper) path.
+4. 'He moves right in the centre (among those represented by the other divided lines), and yet returns alone:' -- his object is to pursue the (proper) path.

 5. 'The noble return, giving no ground for repentance,' is due to (the subject of the line) striving to perfect himself in accordance with his central position.